Stop improvising. Start stabilizing.

 Sleep, support, and the body matter more than people admit.

-Sleep disturbance is common in early alcohol recovery and is associated with relapse risk.
-Social support and peer support are also consistently linked to better recovery outcomes.
-Translation: tired, isolated people make worse deals with themselves.
-Shocking, I know.
+Sleep disturbance is common in early recovery and is associated with relapse risk.
+Social support and peer support are consistently linked to better recovery outcomes.
+Tired, isolated people make worse deals with themselves.

 Nature helps return a person to contact with what is actual.

 Brief exposure to natural environments is associated with reduced stress and improved mood.
-Your site is right to treat nature as more than decoration.
+Nature is medicine, not decoration.
 It is regulation.

 A slip is information, not weakness.